MohamedBenighil/my-invoice-app/README.md

     # part2 : make array of status instead of hardcode
     # part3 : when we click drop down menu item, we should update the value of <Badge>, in invoices/[invoiceId]
         # we can use client or server component, but we use form since it is alredy server componenet
+    # part4 :
-    # part4 : you have to refresh to see the change > add revalidatePath()
+        # you have to refresh to see the change > add revalidatePath().
+PS: we have some latentcy  > see next
+        # add down icon